willwin4sure/vault/📏Measures and Probability/Measures/Pi and Lambda Systems.md

 ## Some Intuition

-Some of this may be more clear after reading the subsequent section on [[Sierpiński–Dynkin's π-λ Theorem]].
+Some of this may be more clear after reading the subsequent section on [[Sierpiński–Dynkin's π-λ theorem]].

 >[!idea]
 >A $\lambda$-system contains all reasonable "measure deductions".